-Departments are authorized to solicit providers up to at this level.
+Departments are authorized to solicit providers at this level.
 Departments should seek three (3) quotes for the services (See Manual Section 5.2 - Departmental Procedures).
+Purchasing will evaluate quotations and procurement process, and approve as deemed appropriate.

 (3) Personal Services Contracts \$20,001 to \$50,000: